REMOTE WORK | 5.5 MIN READ

 With virtual desktops, if an employee's personal device is stolen, no company data is lost, as data is stored on the virtual desktop instead of the physical desktop.

 As remote work continues to be a viable option for many businesses, data security is becoming even more paramount.
-Use this article to take steps to secure your company's data for a remote environment.
+Use this article to take steps to secure the data on your company's remote network.

 For more cyber security content, follow our blog!